 Medicare covers most procedures that require anesthesia.
 If the patient’s healthcare provider deems it medically necessary, Medicare should cover the costs of service; including anesthesia.
 However, the exact cost may differ depending on the patient’s plan, coverage options, and several other factors.

-Does Medicare Cover Anesthesia
+How Does Medicare Cover Anesthesia?

 Medical procedures are often paired with anesthesia in both inpatient and outpatient surgical centers.
 Qualifications include a medically necessary reason from the beneficiary’s healthcare provider.
 Additionally, the procedure must be by a healthcare provider accepting Medicare assignment.
 Elective surgeries such as cosmetic procedures are not included in coverage unless for a medical reason.
 Medicare may cover anesthesia for an eye lift if the patient’s eyelid is impairing their vision.

 When a patient undergoes surgery or procedure, anesthesia is typically necessary.
 While the exact costs may be hard to determine because it’s difficult to know what services a person will need.
 However, beneficiaries may estimate a total cost amount.
 Patients should ask their healthcare provider, hospital, or providing facility about out-of-pocket expenses for the surgery and any aftercare, if necessary.

 The costs may vary whether at an inpatient or outpatient facility.
 Patients can better estimate the total cost by knowing what type of facility the service will be administered.
 Outpatients may be able to choose between ambulatory surgical centers and hospital outpatient facilities.